prasadchandan/resume/README.md

 - Added shared memory support for the discretizer using the POSIX spec to amortize the cost of storing input information across all processors.
 This reduced the memory load on a node and improved scalability of the PowerFLOW Discretizer.
 - Added support to read images, convert them to 3D geometry using the marching cubes algorithm and use the geometry in downstream disctretizations and simulations.
 This is used as a part of Exa DigitalROCK offering, these efforts along with the parallelization reduced turnaround time for large simulations from days and weeks to hours.

 ### Exa Corporation | <location> Burlington MA, US </location> <time> Jul 2014 - Dec 2015 </time>
 #### Senior Software Engineer

-- Improved the handling of ‘toroidal’ geometry (eg. Treating opposing faces of a cube as abutting) in the discretizer.
+- Improved the handling of 'toroidal' geometry (eg. Treating opposing faces of a cube as abutting) in the discretizer.
 - Improved integration testing by creating a new test suite and streamlined the process to create new test cases.
 - Added initial support for parallel discretizations in the next generation discretizer.

 ### Exa Corporation | <location> Burlington MA, US </location> <time> Jul 2013 - July 2014 </time>
 #### Software Engineer